-Rua called himself the Mihāia (Messiah) and claimed to be the successor whose coming had been predicted by the prophet Te Kooti a generation before.
-By 1907 around 600 followers had joined him at Maungapōhatu, the community he had founded on non-violent principles.
-He aimed to blend the best of Pākehā practices with Māori customs to create a model community.
-He established a farming co-operative and a savings bank, and promised his people that both their land and their mana would be returned.
+Rua called himself the Mihāia (Messiah) and claimed to be the successor whose coming had been predicted by the prophet Te Kooti a generation earlier.
+By 1907 around 600 followers had joined him at Maungapōhatu, a model community he had founded on non-violent principles.
+Rua aimed to blend the best of Pākehā practices with Māori customs.
+He established a farming co-operative and a savings bank, and promised his people that their land and their mana would be returned.

 In 1915 Rua was arrested on charges of illicitly selling alcohol at Maungapōhatu.
 The government was also concerned about his opposition to Tūhoe men enlisting for service in the First World War.
 There were rumours that he openly supported Germany.
 The alcohol issue provided an opportunity to bring Rua into line.

 Rua was taken to Auckland and charged with treason.
-A jury found him not guilty but Judge F.R.
-Chapman found Rua guilty of ‘morally’ resisting arrest.
-He lectured Rua that as a member of a race ‘still in tutelage’ he needed to learn that the arm of the law reached into ‘every corner’.
+A jury found him not guilty, but Judge F.R.
+Chapman found him guilty of ‘morally’ resisting arrest.
+He lectured Rua that as a member of a race ‘still in tutelage’ he must learn that the arm of the law reached into ‘every corner’.
 Eight of the jury petitioned Parliament to have the sentence reduced.

 Rua was released from jail in April 1918.
-The community at Maungapōhatu fell on hard times and by the early 1930s many were forced to leave in search of work.
-Rua went to live at Matahi, a community he had founded in 1910 on the Waimana River in eastern Bay of Plenty.
+The community at Maungapōhatu fell on hard times and by the early 1930s many had left in search of work.
+Rua went to live at Matahī, a community he had founded in 1910 on the Waimana River in eastern Bay of Plenty.
 He died there on 20 February 1937.

 Image: Rua Kēnana (DNZB)